Marharyta Melnyk

-Marharyta Melnyk (Ukrainian: Маргарита Мельник; born 23 October 2010) is a Ukrainian rhythmic gymnast.
+Marharyta Melnyk (Маргарита Мельник; born 23 October 2010) is a Ukrainian group rhythmic gymnast.
 She represents Ukraine in international competitions.

 Biography

-In 2025 Melnyk was incorporated into the Ukrainian national junior group.
-In May, she and her teammates competed in the European Cup in Baku, winning silver in the All-Around.
-In June she took part in the European Championships in Tallinn, where the group won gold in the All-Around and with 5 pairs of clubs.
-It was later revealed she had been selected for the Junior World Championships in Sofia along Ahata Bilenko, Anastasiia Nikolenko, Taisiia Redka, Oleksandra Nikol Samoukina and Kateryna Shershen.
-There they took 6th place with 5 hoops, won the bronze medal in the All-Around and gold in the 10 clubs final.
+In 2025, Melnyk became a member of the Ukrainian national junior group.
+In May, she and her teammates competed in the European Cup in Baku, winning silver in the all-around.
+In June, she took part in the European Championships in Tallinn, where the group won gold in the all-around and with 5 pairs of clubs.

+She was selected for the Junior World Championships in Sofia along with her teammates Ahata Bilenko, Anastasiia Nikolenko, Taisiia Redka, Oleksandra Nikol Samoukina and Kateryna Shershen.
+There, they won the bronze medal in the all-around.
+In the finals, they won gold with 10 clubs and took 6th place with 5 hoops.